aaronanderson/quarkus-oidc/README.md

 * quarkus.oidc.client-id - The OIDC/OAuth 2.0 application client ID

-* quarkus.oidc.client-secret - The OIDC/OAuth 2.0 application client ID
+* quarkus.oidc.client-secret - The OIDC/OAuth 2.0 application secret

 There are a few other optional properties that can be configured: